To All the Guys I Killed Before sneek peek

 I sigh too.
 “Give me an address.
 I’ll reach out.”

 She rattles it off, and I encrypt the information to send to our friendly neighborhood fixer.
-Pell’s damn good at his job, and while he may be too cheerfully psychotic for my taste, there’s enough deep-seeded dislike between him and Quinn that I serve as the middleman more often than not.
+Pell’s the best at what he does, and while he’s too unapologetically psychotic for my taste, there’s enough deep-seated dislike between him and Quinn that I end up acting as the middleman more often than not.

 “Wellll…”

 “Funny,” I say as I stand.
-“That fills me up for at least a month.”
+“It fills me up for at least a week.”

 She laughs again, but I hear the strain around the edges.